 Here at Purchase College, the New York State University Police in conjunction with the Counseling Center, recognize that some students may feel conflicting emotions about notifying police regarding sexual assault.
-Therefore, students have the option of consulting with the sexual assault advocate in the Counseling Center prior to reporting to the police.
+Therefore, students have the option of consulting with the Victim Advocate of the Counseling Center prior to reporting to the police.